BIPO-AISG-SMU/demand-forecasting/docs/data-pipeline.md

 ---

 ## 6. Time-Dependent Feature Engineering
-This module serves to facilitate feature engineering processes which are supposedly time-dependent (or time-sensitive) based on outputs generated under the previous section.
+This submodule serves to facilitate feature engineering processes which are supposedly time-dependent (or time-sensitive) based on outputs generated under the previous section.

-The key feature engineering works in this module are as follows:
+The key feature engineering works in this submodule are as follows:
 - One-hot and ordinal encodings
 - StandardScaler and Normalizer
 - Lag feature generation
-- *Tsfresh* feature generation **(can be enabled/disabled via parameters.yml)**
+- *tsfresh* feature generation **(can be enabled/disabled via parameters.yml)**
-- Merge all feature engineered columns together (including *Tsfresh*)
+- Merge all feature engineered columns together (including *tsfresh*)

-The diagram below provides a general overview of the module.
+The diagram below provides a general overview of the submodule.

 ![Pipeline Design](./assets/time_dependent_feature_engineering.png)

-### Core functions
+### Core Functions
 | Function name | Feature of interest (snakecased feature names) | Description | New feature name |
 | --- | --- | --- | --- |
 | `apply_binning_fit` | Based on `binning_dict` parameter (dict) containing feature to bin as key with bin labels in a list specified in parameters.yml.|Function applies a 'fit' to binning to learn binned parameters. | - |